 Putting Together an Online Good Friday Service

-Here's an outline you can use to build your Good Friday services, including media that can help you engage your audience online (all cleared for use online).
+With that said, here's an outline you can use to build your Good Friday services, including media that can help you engage your audience online (all cleared for use online).

 Find more announcement slides like these in our title graphics category.